 Each course is presented in a consumable worktext.
 Student books are printed in beautiful, full-color with a "glossy" look.
-There are teacher's manuals for kindergarten through second grade.
+There are inexpensive teacher's manuals for kindergarten through second grade.
 For the third grade, there is no separate teacher's manual because instructions and answer key are included within the student worktext.
 Test packets are offered for grades one through three.

 This kindergarten worktext is loaded with large, full-color pictures that are sure to grab the attention of young learners as they learn about the days of creation.
 The limited amount of text on each page should be supplemented by your own discussion of topics.
 The teacher's manual provides suggestions.

 Some black-and-white illustrations are intended for children to color, complete the drawing, or follow dot-to-dots.
 Many, relatively-simple hands-on activities such as collecting rocks, pressing leaves, and planting vegetables are included within the lessons.
 Each unit concludes with questions which you might want to use orally with most kindergartners.

 This beautiful, full-color, first-grade text introduces children to science with the theme of "things that God has made."
 It begins with the concept that God made everything, then follows the progression in Genesis 1 to teach about day and night, seasons, plants, insects, animals, and people.

 God's Wonderful Works

 Hands-on activities help convey concepts in every lesson.
 Examples of some of the activities are drawing pictures of activities that happen during the day or at night, cutting and pasting to create a weather chart, growing paramecium in pond water, and experimenting to watch your own pupil grow larger and smaller.